MP Estate Planning UK

 Deadlines and updates

-New trusts generally must register within 90 days of creation.
-Changes — for example to trustees, beneficiary details or trust assets — must be updated within 90 days too.
+New trusts must register within 90 days of creation.
+Any changes — for example to trustees, beneficiary details or trust assets — must be updated on the TRS within 90 days.
+Taxable trusts must also update the register annually by 31 January following the end of the tax year.

 Information to prepare

-• Trust assets and values (for taxable cases).
+• Trust assets and values (required for taxable trusts).

 After registration and penalties